getgrav/grav-plugin-email/README.md

 A popular option for sending email is to simply use your Google Accounts SMTP server.
 To set this up you will need to do 2 things first:

 As Gmail no longer supports the "allow less secure apps" option, you now need to have 2FA enabled on the account and setup an "App Password" to create a specific password rather than your general account password.
-Follow these instructions: [https://support.google.com/accounts/answer/185833](https://support.google.com/accounts/answer/185833)
+Follow these instructions: [https://support.google.com/accounts/answer/185833](https://support.google.com/accounts/answer/185833).

+!!
+Important: When Google creates an app password for you it will look something like `pxzl vkxd xdap fomb`, you should make sure to remove the spaces when you store your password so it looks like `pxzlvkxdxdapfomb`.
+Also make sure you are sending from the same email address as the one you are using to authenticate with.

 Then configure the Email plugin: